About rings in damascus steel

 The making of your ring

-When people ask me how long it takes to make a Damascus ring, I answer "30 years", as that is the time it has taken for me to perfect my craft, and I am still learning.
-I start by grinding clean high carbon steel, high nickel tool steel and pure nickel.
-I start with about 5 to 9 layers which I then heat up in a gas forge to about 1 400 degrees C. I forge weld these layers together, draw them out to twice their original length and then fold the steel, doubling the layer count.
-This is repeated until I have between 150 to 300 layers.
-I then pattern the steel and flatten it again before it is annealed at 750 degrees C, cooling for 16 hours.
-I then acid pickle the steel to get rid of the fire scale.
-The steel is then surface ground and I begin marking out the ring.
-I start with a solid disc of steel and bore out the middle using a lathe.
-This is the only way I can achieve a solid ring without any joint, it does mean however that most of the Damascus is then sacrificed to the "Damascus gods"!
-I then shape the outside of the ring, freehand on a grinder, shape the inside to give a "comfort fit", polish the inside and outside of the ring, degrease it and etch it in ferric chloride for a few hours.
+When people ask us how long it takes to make a Damascus ring, we answer "30 years", as that is the time it has taken for us to perfect our craft, and we are still learning.
+We start by grinding clean high carbon steel, high nickel tool steel, and pure nickel.
+We start with about 5 to 9 layers which we then heat up in a gas forge to about 1 400 degrees C. We forge weld these layers together, draw them out to twice their original length and then fold the steel, doubling the layer count.
+This is repeated until we have between 150 to 300 layers.
+We then pattern the steel and flatten it again before it is annealed at 750 degrees C, cooling for 16 hours.
+We then acid pickle the steel to get rid of the fire scale.
+The steel is then surface ground and we begin marking out the ring.
+We start with a solid disc of steel and bore out the middle using a lathe.
+This is the only way we can achieve a solid ring without any joint, (the importance of a solid ring for a wedding band - no joint) it does mean however that most of the Damascus is then sacrificed to the "Damascus gods"!
+We then shape the outside of the ring, freehand on a grinder, shape the inside to give a "comfort fit", polish the inside and outside of the ring, degrease it and etch it in ferric chloride for a few hours.
 The ring is then buffed and waxed.
 It is a long, hot, labour-intensive process to reveal the beauty of the steel, but worth the effort.

 How to care for your ring